-CVBoard is DIY kit to build an expansion board for Arduino to create two Control Voltage (CV) signals useful to control modular synths.Designed by Artis Lab, Ships from Italy
+CVBoard is DIY kit to build an expansion board for Arduino to create two Control Voltage (CV) signals useful to control modular synths.Designed by Artis Lab in Italy

 CVBoard is a board designed to generate two Control Voltage (CV) signals using Arduino.
 This expansion module has two 3.5mm jack outputs from which it is possible to take two distinct CV signals, d...Read More…